itead/Segnix/README.md

 Please find in project wiki at <http://wiki.iteadstudio.com/ITEAD_SDK>.
 With more and more hardware that it supports, wiki will also be updated accordingly.

-# Dynamic Library(.so file) Catalogue

-Python users need to know the specific installation locations of the following dynamic libraries when they use the SDK:

-* libiteadc.so(core c language dynamic library):/usr/lib, /usr/local/lib
-* libiteadcpp.so(core c++ dynamic library):/usr/lib, /usr/local/lib
-* libiteadmodule.so(all the c++ modules library):/usr/lib, /usr/local/lib

 # Plan for Next Stage

 - Provide more API for user's application